dujanhung/evtsbx-api-doc/enum/block_type.md

 "VK1_A_Jet"
 ```

-a jet thruster block, also called "Jet24A"
+a jet thruster block, also called "Jet24A block"